Running Your Editorial Business Like a Pro

 Lesson 1: Branding

-• What elements of your brand to consider and tips for implementing them—customer experience, distinct features of your services, visual elements (fonts and colors), written elements (business name and tagline)
+- How to create your brand—customer experience, distinct features of your services, visual elements (fonts and colors), written elements (mission, vision, values, business name, and tagline)

 Lesson 2: Website Creation and Email Domain